Junaluska salamander

-Diagnosis
+Identification

 Eurycea junaluska has a brownish dorsum with small dots or wavy lines along the body.
 An easy way to distinguish E. junaluska from E. bislineata is E. junaluska has a more robust body, longer forelimbs, and a shorter tail.
 Also, Sever and his colleagues studied the teeth series and discovered E. junaluska possesses a longer prevomerine teeth series.
-In addition to these traits, a wavy, broken, black stripe up to 0.80 mm wide extends from the nostril through the eye and through the sides of the body and tail.
+In addition to these traits, a wavy, broken, black stripe up to 0.80mm wide extends from the nostril through the eye and through the sides of the body and tail.
 The front limbs contain four toes and the back limbs contain five toes.
 Nasolabial grooves are present and the number of coastal grooves usually ranges from 13 to 15.

 No phylogenetic trees are available for this species to date.
 The specific name Junaluska was chosen to honor a Cherokee chief who was prominent in North Carolina's history, Junaluska.
 The area Chief Junaluska was given contains a good amount of the range of where the species exists in North Carolina, which is the reason for the naming of the salamander.